monitorjbl/excel-streaming-reader/README.md

 Sheet sheet = workbook.getSheet("My Sheet")
 ```

-The StreamingWorkbook is an autoclosable resource, and it's important that you close it to free the filesystem resource it consumed.
+The StreamingWorkbook is an autocloseable resource, and it's important that you close it to free the filesystem resource it consumed.
 With Java 8, you can do this:

 ```java
 try (